 Ryan Lochte is one of the greatest swimmers of all time.
 He’s a backstroke powerhouse and holds his own in freestyle and IM events, too.

-While he’s often overshadowed by Michael Phelps, Ryan has won a whopping 12 Olympic medals so far, and he’s hoping to add a few more to his collection at the Tokyo Olympics.
+While he’s often overshadowed by Michael Phelps, Ryan has won a whopping 12 Olympic medals so far.

 So, what makes Ryan such a fast swimmer?
 We took a look at his backstroke and freestyle stroke technique, along with his fast flip turns, to find out!